A two-part training in working reflectively with teams in organisations

 o Be aware of different modalities and interventions for working with teams

 o Have means to evaluate the effectiveness of your reflective practice groups

-Register your interest for the Foundation Weekend with our course administrator.
+Register for the prerequisite course the Foundation Weekend here.
 Please note that early booking is advised as places often fill early.